Camping with Kids in Central Australia

 EATING and SHOPPING

-We don’t yet have solar panels for our fridge however we drove everyday.
-This was enough to keep the battery charged and going the whole time.
-Many campgrounds have powered sites anyway.
+Driving somewhere every day was enough to keep the battery charged and therefore the fridge going the whole time.
+Major campgrounds such as King Canyon Resort and Ayers Rock Resort have powered sites anyway.

 WASHING and BATHING